snort3/libdaq/modules/fst/README.fst.md

 transition to the TCP Long timeout.

 Note: The decoder will bail on packets with bad checksums and fail to classify them.
-In the future, this should become configurable behavior.
+Specifying the 'ignore_checksums' variable will disable this behavior (use with caution - garbage in, garbage out).

 There is a hardcoded flow state table size of 1024 entries.
-This will also become configurable in the future.
+This will become configurable in the future.

 TCP Bare ACK Filtering
 ------------------